+Bat Bits

-Bat Bits Bats are probably the most mysterious and fascinating mammals in Britain.
+Bats are probably the most mysterious and fascinating mammals in Britain.

 Being small, active at night, living in crevices and other secret places and spending most of their lives hibernating or 'asleep', bats are very difficult to study.

 Brown Long-eared Bat.

-Photo by R Stebbings, However, their reputation for being scary or weird is undeserved, and as people learn more about them and understand them they find just how well evolved and interesting bats are.
+However, their reputation for being scary or weird is undeserved, and as people learn more about them and understand them they find just how well evolved and interesting bats are.

+Photo by R Stebbings, ing bats are.
 All British bats are insectivorous, and it is the lack of flying insects in the winter that forces them to hibernate from November to March.

 Females congregate in maternity roosts in early summer and produce one baby each year, which they suckle for about 6 weeks.
 Baby bats start to eat insects, brought to the roost by their mother, from about 3 weeks of age.

-Bats return to their traditional roosts year after year, but may use different roosts at different times of the year.
+Bats return to their

+traditional roosts year after year, but may use different roosts at different times of the year.

-Pipistrelles in roost Photo by J.J Kaczanow
+Pipistrelles in roost Photo by JJKaczanow

 Bat Workers

-The present bat group was established in 2005 and is a Partner Group with the Bat Conservation Trust, the only charity devoted to conserving (JK bats.
+The present bat group was established in 2005 and is a Partner Group with the Bat Conservation Trust, the only charity devoted to conserving UK bats.

-Several members now have their Conservation Licence ('Roost Visitors Licence') which means that they are able monitor bat boxes and other roosts. visit roost in houses to offer advice, and handle bats.
+Several members now have their Conservation Licence (Roost Visitors Licence') which means that they are able monitor bat boxes and other roosts, visit roost in houses to offer advice, and handle bats.

-Other members are receiving training.